Long Road Talent

 Georgie Wyatt

-Georgie Wyatt is a screen writer, comedian and actress.
+Georgie Wyatt (formerly Morrell) is a screenwriter, comedian and actress.

-Georgie has performed three solo shows, A Poke In The Eye, The Morrell High Ground and Eyeconat the Edinburgh Fringe.
-A Poke In The Eye transferred to Soho Theatre.
-Eyecon was commissioned by The New Theatre Wolsey (Ipswich) and was selected for the 2018 Litmus Fest at the Pleasance Theatre in London as well as being supported by the RNIB.
-Georgie was also in the ensemble cast of Resurrecting Bobby Awl, written by Brian Catling and directed by Josh Roche, at the 2019 Edinburgh Fringe.
+She has performed three solo shows at the Edinburgh Fringe: A Poke In The Eye, The Morrell High Ground and Eyecon.
+A Poke In The Eye transferred to the Soho Theatre.
+Eyecon was commissioned by The New Theatre Wolsey (Ipswich) and was selected for the 2018 Litmus Fest at the Pleasance Theatre in London, which the RNIB supported.
+Georgie was also in the Resurrecting Bobby Awl ensemble cast, written by Brian Catling and directed by Josh Roche, at the 2019 Edinburgh Fringe.
 Georgie played Libby in Libby’s Eyes at The Bunker Theatre (London) as part of the 2018 BREAKING OUT Festival.